 In terms of your face, your eyes are your most important asset.
 When your eyes look bright and youthful, so do you.
 When your eyes look “tired”, you do as well.

 As we age, the eyelids can also develop signs of ageing such as:

 These changes most commonly appear from the mid-30’s onwards but they can appear much earlier, even in the mid-20’s.
 They also tend to run in families with similar appearances often found in siblings and in one or both parents.

 Removal of these changes to create a more youthful look is known as Blepharoplasty and it can dramatically improve the appearance of one’s eyes and face.

-Firstly, it is important to realise that Blepharoplasty can be performed either by scalpel or by CO2 laser and there are significant differences between the two techniques that warrant your consideration before you decide on which one to have.
+Firstly, it is important to realise that Blepharoplasty can be performed either by scalpel or CO2 laser and there are significant differences between the two techniques that warrant your consideration before you decide on which technique to have.

 Reassuringly, we have never seen any of these complications after the laser approach on the inside of the lower eyelid.